Mjaraespejo/Codes_GenomeAnnotation/README.md

 # Codes_GenomeAnnotation
-This repository contains the scripts used for genome assembly gap filling and annotation.
-The gap-filling levereaged HIFI PacBio long reads to improve the genome completeness.
+This repository contains multiple bash, python and R scripts used for genome assembly gap filling and annotation.
+The gap-filling levereaged HIFI PacBio long reads to improve the genome completenes.
+The protein-coding genes was built using multi-stage RNA-seq libraries.

 In **1_1_Assembly_gapfilling.ipynb** are the files and scripts used: